Last Updated on July 29, 2021 by Stacy Sampson, DO

 To be honest, I don’t want to believe it.

-STDs Don’t Discriminate
+STIs Don’t Discriminate

-Here’s the catch – STDs don’t discriminate.
+Here’s the catch – STIs don’t discriminate.
 They don’t pick the meanest, most cruel people and infect only them.
 They can be contracted by anyone – even the people who say mean things about others (one of the folks uttering such hateful remarks later contracted an infection and came to me for help).

 Needless to say, after digesting the comment and deciding how I felt about the sentiments, I decided to feel badly for the individuals who would believe it.